opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/linked-open-data.rst

    Figure 6.
 Three different types of databases (Source:
    `linkeddatatools.com <http://www.linkeddatatools.com/introducing-rdf>`__)

-So where do IRIs, the foundation of the layercake, come into play ?
+So where do IRIs, the foundation of the layercake, come into play?
 Everywhere!
 Everything is identified by a URL (a specific form of IRI), except literal values, as “1910-07-28” in our running example.
 We did not mention any URL in the former presentations to make things simple